ansys/pydpf-core/docs/source/operator_reference.rst

 .. note::
     For Ansys 2023R1 and older, the Premium documentation should be used.
-    Some operators listed there might not be available for older Ansys versions.
+    Depending on the server version, some operators listed there might however not be available as they were released later.